Unheard melodies

 iii.
 Voicing and Volume

 A range of new terms emerged for indicating the dynamics of performance in music but also in the fields of literary performance and rhetoric.
 It was not only on musical scores that dynamic markers appeared: a number of eighteenth-century literary critics also annotated reading texts to indicate volume and dynamics, the levels or the qualities of quiet or loudness for performance; some adopted musical notation, others used different terms.
 Discussing reading aloud, late eighteenth-century critics of rhetoric such as James Beattie associated different volumes with different emotional states and intensities of feeling and indicated in their annotations how readers might vary the volume and intensity of their voices to best express the affective range and qualities of a piece of writing.
 Varying the dynamics of reading, reciting or speaking, he explains, could also engage the listener and be more persuasive.
 In Dissertations Moral and Critical (1783), Beattie argues that: ‘In describing what is great, poets often employ sonorous language.
-This is suitable to the nature of human speech: for while we give utterance to that which elevates our imagination, we are apt to speak louder, and with greater solemnity, than at other times" (I, 629). ’ The word “sonorous” here conveys a sense of volume as well as suggesting a particular style, meaning, “Of spoken or written style: using imposing language; having a full, rich sound; imposing, grand; harmonious” (OED, 3a).
+This is suitable to the nature of human speech: for while we give utterance to that which elevates our imagination, we are apt to speak louder, and with greater solemnity, than at other times" (I, 629).
+The word “sonorous” here conveys a sense of volume as well as suggesting a particular style, meaning, “Of spoken or written style: using imposing language; having a full, rich sound; imposing, grand; harmonious” (OED, 3a).
 The first recorded instance of the word to describe language is recorded in 1650, and derives from an earlier usage of the word to mean, more generally, “That makes a loud or resonant sound; capable of producing a loud sound, esp. of a deep or ringing character” (OED, 1a).
 The concept of linguistic volume Beattie’s comment suggests invites further investigation: certain words might be considered “sonorous”, others quiet depending, perhaps, on semantic associations, others because of onomatopoeia.
-The possibility that writers of the period volume of words when selecting and composing a poem, for example, and that readers were attuned to the possibility of linguistic dynamics opens up another dimension for literary critics.
+The possibility that writers of the period considered the volume of words when selecting and composing a poem, for example, and that readers were attuned to the possibility of linguistic dynamics opens up another dimension for literary critics.

 The concept of volume also shaped how Beattie understood the rhythm of a poem or piece of dramatic writing.
 Readers should, he points out, attend closely to the rhythm of the writing, and this, he explains, could be understood in terms of loudness as well as duration, “The rhythm of sounds may be marked by the distinction of loud and soft, as well as that of long and short” (I, 283).
 It’s clear from Beattie’s account that volume was part of a critical vocabulary for understanding rhythm and conversely, as we shall see, in poetry, rhythm can express sound dynamics and volume.

 Beattie was also concerned with the dynamics of performance, that is to say with how passages should best be read aloud to convey their mood and affective dynamics, and volume was an important aspect of this.
 He explains, for instance, that “Words of indignation pronounced with a soft voice and a smile. . . would be ridiculous” (I, 241).
-When reading aloud, choosing the appropriate volume and modulating between degrees of loud and soft was considered essential to the successful performance of a poem
+When reading aloud, choosing the appropriate volume and modulating between degrees of loud and soft was considered essential to the successful performance of a poem.

 In his Art of Speaking, for instance, James Burgh explained how a speaker’s success with his audience” depends much upon his “setting out in a proper key, and at a due pitch of loudness.
-If he begins in too high a tone, or sets out too loud, how is he afterwards to rise to a higher note, or swell his voice louder, as the more pathetic strains may require?” (emphasis original (12).
-Burgh turns to terms such as “proper key,” “due pitch,” “tone” and “note” here; these terms are firmly part of musical as well as rhetorical discourse.
+If he begins in too high a tone, or sets out too loud, how is he afterwards to rise to a higher note, or swell his voice louder, as the more pathetic strains may require?” (emphasis original (12)).
+Burgh turns to terms such as “proper key,” “due pitch,” “tone” and “note”, which were firmly part of musical as well as rhetorical discourse.
 He draws on them again when describing how the different emotional states require different modes of expression in both facial features and gestures, but also in terms of the dynamics of voice.
-“Despair” for instance requires the “tone of the voice” to be “loud and furious” (17).
+“Despair”, for instance requires the “tone of the voice” to be “loud and furious” (17).
 Whereas “Shame” requires a voice that is “weak and trembling” as well as short sentences and drawn down eyebrows to convey its full expression (17).
 He marks a number of speeches and texts with symbols to indicate the quality of delivery, which includes volume, for example in a speech on “Horrors of War,” an extract from Pope’s Homer.
 Certain lines, he indicates, are “to be spoken quick and loud,” others “to be spoken faintly, and with pity” or “to be spoken with a quivering voice” (16, 17).
 Recognising and performing the appropriate volume for particular literary passages when reading them aloud was key to their rhetorical expressiveness, and Burgh offered readers help in doing this by using descriptive language to indicate the appropriate dynamics.
 Other kinds of notation were also available.

 In his Lectures on Elocution, Thomas Sheridan uses musical terms to distinguish between loud and soft, and high and low: “Loud and soft in speaking, is like the forte and piano in music, it only refers to the different degrees of force used in the same key whereas high and low imply a change of key” (83).
 Joshua Steele’s Prosodia rationalis: or, An essay towards establishing the melody and measure of speech, to be expressed and perpetuated by peculiar symbols stresses the importance of modulating the voice, and sets out symbols for accent and emphasis, loud and soft (24), which he applies to a number of literary examples, including a speech from Hamlet (40).